 Fresh fruit bunches (FFB) from the plantations are offloaded daily at the factory's offloading bay.
 This ramp can contain up to 600 tonnes of FFB.
 Before offloading, the fruit is weighed at the electronic weighbridge at the entrance gate.

-The cages with sterilised fruit bunches are emptied into a bunch hopper that feeds the thresher (bunch stripper) where the fruits are separated from the bunches.
 Thereafter the loose fruits are conveyed to a digester and then to a screw press.
 At the press, the palm oil is pressed out of the fruits.
 The oil goes to the de-sanding and decanting tanks, while cake, also containing the palm nuts, is conveyed to the palm kernel recovery station.

 The empty fruit bunches (EFB) are recycled in the plantation.